boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

-Because users should be able to add new boundary conditions during ``physics_init()``, boundary conditions are not hard-wired into ``BoundaryFactory``.
+Because users should be able to add new boundary conditions during ``physics_init()``, boundary conditions are not hard-wired into :cpp:class:`BoundaryFactory`.
 Instead, boundary conditions must be registered with the factory, passing an instance which can later be cloned.
-This is done in ``bout++.cxx`` for the standard boundary conditions:
+This is done in ``bout++.cxx`` for the standard boundary
+conditions:

 ::